visgl/loaders.gl/docs/upgrade-guide.md

 **Apache Arrow**

 loaders.gl now uses `apache-arrow` v9.
-Apache Arrow JS v9 is a major breaking change compared with v4 which is used by loaders.gl v3.
+Apache Arrow JS v9 is a breaking change compared with v4 which is used by loaders.gl v3.

 **Table Schemas**